Affiliate links on Android Authority may earn us a commission. Learn more.

 How to share Alexa accounts and switch

-Begin by creating an Amazon Household.
-We have a full guide on how to use Household accounts for Alexa and the associated benefits, but in brief, a Household links two adult Amazon accounts while providing some restrictions for teens and children.
+In the US, you can create an Amazon Household.
+We have a full guide on using Household accounts for Alexa and the associated benefits.
+In brief, a Household links two adult Amazon accounts while providing some restricted access for teens and children.

 Once you’ve created a Household, all you need to do to switch accounts is say “Alexa, switch profiles” to a given speaker or display.
 Be sure to switch back once you’re done, assuming you don’t normally use that device.

 You can mitigate some of the need to switch this way by creating Alexa voice profiles.
 These tailor things like calling, calendars, reminders, and flash briefings based on whether Alexa detects your voice instead of someone else’s.
-Music only gets this treatment if you’re using an Amazon Music Unlimited Family Plan.
+Music only gets this treatment if you use an Amazon Music Unlimited Family Plan.